- Find a Trail

 - About Us

 - Get Involved

-Explore the best rated trails in San Clemente, CA. Whether you're looking for an easy walking trail or a bike trail like the Rose Creek Bike Path and Coastal Rail Trail.
-With more than 65 trails covering 402 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in San Clemente, CA, whether you're looking for an easy walking trail or a bike trail like the Rose Creek Bike Path and Rose Canyon Bicycle Path .
+With more than 68 trails covering 411 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!